dhelmr/master-thesis/README.md

 ---

-Note: For post-processing some of the experiment results, [a command-line interface](https://github.com/dhelmr/pd) to the `pandas` python library is used, which must be installed separately.
+Note: For post-processing some of the experiment results in the scripts above, [a command-line interface](https://github.com/dhelmr/pd) to the `pandas` python library is used, which must be installed separately.
 It is needed for generating latex tables from the results.

 ---